bbirdog/Html-Chat-Sdk/README.md

 <script type="text/javascript" src="scripts/bc-sdk-start.js"></script>
 ```

-5) If you do not already have a BoldChat button on your page you will need to generate and add the html snippet to add the button.
+5) If you do not already have a BoldChat button, you will need to generate and add the html snippet in order to add a button to your page.
 For detailed instructions on chat button setup please see [BoldChat Help docs](http://help.boldchat.com/help/current/BoldChat/c_bc_setupguide_header.html).

-6) When the BoldChat button or invitation is clicked the HTML SDK will be launched instead of the default BoldChat window.
+6) When the BoldChat button or invitation is clicked, the HTML SDK will be launched instead of the default BoldChat window.

 ## Changing Themes:

-To change the theme your chat window is using modify scripts/bc-config.js.
+To change the theme of the chat window, you will modify scripts/bc-config.js.
 The themes variable is defined as the chatWindowUrl variable.
 Change this value to the theme path of your choice, for instance "themes/hubris".

 ## What does this repository contain?

 This repository contains BoldChat's SDK which is a collection of html, javascript and css files.
 These javascript files serve to communicate with BoldChat's API to facilitate chat interactions between operator and visitor.
-The repository contains a zip file which contains two versions of each theme included.
+The repository is comprised of a zip file which contains two versions of each theme.
 One version is the non-minified and non-compressed version of the sdk.
 These html files reference raw javascript and css files.
-The second version is the production ready, minified and compressed versions of the files.
-Whereas these html files are both minified as well as referencing the compressed, minified and consolidated versions of the javascript and css files.
+The second version is the production-ready, minified and compressed versions of the files.
+These html files are both minified.
+In addition, the files reference the compressed, minified and consolidated versions of the javascript and css files.

 ## Supported browsers/platforms: